CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ```

 Special kind of the label is local labels.
 They can be used only locally.
 The identifier
-of local labels can have only digits.
+of local labels can has only digits.
 In contrast, local labels can to be
 redefined many times.
 In source code reference can be to previous or next local label by
 adding `b` or `f` suffix.